-Unfortunately for Douglas he never did reach the heights of that momentous night in the Land of the Rising Sun again.
-He became lazy in the aftermath of his triumph over Tyson (parallels with Andy Ruiz Jr today, perhaps), living the life of a heavyweight champion without the work ethic, and turned up to The Mirage overweight (246lbs to Holyfield’s 208lbs) and uninterested.
-Holyfield dismantled Douglas and in the third round, after a wildly inaccurate uppercut threw the champion off balance, Holyfield replied with a straight right to his opponent’s chin, ending Douglas’ short-lived reign and ushering in a new dawn for the heavyweight division.
+Unfortunately for Douglas he never did reach the heights of that momentous night in Japan again.
+He became lazy in the aftermath of his triumph over Tyson, living the life of a heavyweight champion without the work ethic and turned up to The Mirage in Las Vegas overweight (246lbs to Holyfield’s 208lbs) and uninterested.
+Holyfield dismantled Douglas and in the third round, after a wildly inaccurate uppercut threw the champion off balance, Holyfield finished with a straight right to his opponent’s chin, ending Douglas’ short-lived reign and ushering in a new dawn for the heavyweight division.

 Vs Riddick Bowe II, 1993